marmelab/react-admin/docs/Tutorial.md

 Now that you've completed the tutorial, continue your journey with [the Features chapter](./Features.md), which lists all the features of react-admin.

-**Tip**: To help you close the gap between theoritical knowledge and practical experience, take advantage of the react-admin [Demos](./Demos.md).
+**Tip**: To help you close the gap between theoretical knowledge and practical experience, take advantage of the react-admin [Demos](./Demos.md).
 They are great examples of how to use react-admin in a real world application.
 They also show the best practices for going beyond simple CRUD apps.